-A SEP IRA is a retirement plan that a self-employed person or small business owner can establish.
+A Simplified Employee Pension, or a SEP IRA, is a type of retirement plan.
+It can be established by a self-employed person or small business owner.

-A high income earning self-employed person with no employees might consider setting up a SEP IRA to defer income, save for retirement, and save money on taxes.
-For self-employed people with no employees, first, compare a SEP to an Individual 401(k) plan to decide which plan is best for you.
+A high-income earning self-employed person with no employees might consider setting up a SEP IRA.
+It can be useful for deferring income, saving for retirement, and saving money on taxes.
+For self-employed people with no employees, it may be best to compare a SEP to an Individual 401(k) plan to decide which plan is better for you.

-An employer who wants to reward loyal employees might consider a SEP as an alternative to a more formal profit sharing plan.
-The SEP will have lower administrative fees, lower costs, and be more flexible.
+An employer who wants to reward loyal employees might consider a SEP as an alternative to a more formal profit-sharing plan.
+The SEP will have lower administrative fees and lower costs.
+It will also be more flexible.

 How Much Can You Contribute to a SEP?

 You can contribute up to 25% of your earned income.
 This is your net income after business expenses.
 There's a maximum contribution of $58,000 in 2021.